 Winter is approaching quickly, and it is a perfect reminder to reflect on all that we are thankful for in our lives, especially after the year we have all had.

-This summer, I am focusing on the how thankful I am for my home state of Michigan.
+This winter, I am focusing on the how thankful I am for my home state of Michigan.

 I have been fortunate enough to grow up in a state that is filled with natural beauty all year long.

 The changing seasons continually transform our great state offering new views and plenty to do.

 I am thankful that my state embraces our seasonal changes and strives to create unique activities that showcase the wonder of the Mitten State, regardless of the temperature outside.

 What are some nice places to visit in Michigan?

 From the tip top of the upper peninsula to the very bottom of the lower peninsula, there are places to see and things to do that will inspire you to take a Michigan road trip.

 One of the few states in the U.S. to border Canada and at least two other states, it’s a great destination for travelers who want to explore multiple places in one trip.